-• Students should be involved in daily exercises.
+○ Students should be involved in daily exercises.
 Exercise such as fast walking can burn 4 (kilo)calories for each kilogram of body weight per hour.
-For other types of exercise, the amount of calories burned per hour can be calculated as "METs number of the exercise times body weight".
+For other types of exercise, the number of calories burned per hour can be calculated as "METs number of the exercise times body weight".
 The METs number for different exercises can easily be found through web sites.
-Let's calculate the amount of calories you can burn by doing your favorite exercises.
+Let's calculate calories burned by doing your favorite exercises.